People like to talk about the funny quirks that cats have, but did you know that cat parents have a lot of quirks too?

 Try to keep things as calm as you can, and don’t blast the TV or the stereo too much.
 If your cat seems too sensitive or anxious, try buying a diffuser that emits a scent that mimics a cat’s calming pheromones.
 This can sometimes help.

 7. Leaving Food Out For Too Long Or Serving It Cold

 What other things do you do that you think your cat might secretly hate?
+What do you do to make your kitty happy?
 Let us know in the comments below!